fallback-systems/pendant/README.md

 # Pendant - Emergency Communication Device

+DO NOT USE THIS YET...
+WORK IN PROGRESS!

+# About

 Pendant is an Elixir/Nerves-based emergency communication device designed for scenarios where traditional communication infrastructure (cell towers, internet) is unavailable.
 It leverages Meshtastic for long-range device-to-device communication and provides a local knowledge base accessible via WiFi.

 ## Features